pratermade/CleanSync/README.md

 * 0.2
     * Added file splitting for files greater than 4GB
 * 0.3
    * Cleaned up cli output.
-Now it is simmpler, but accurate.
+Now it is simpler, but accurate.

 ## License